nilkesede/hashtags/readme.md

 # Hubtec Tasks [![Build Status](https://img.shields.io/travis/com/nilkesede/hubtec-tasks?style=for-the-badge)](https://travis-ci.com/nilkesede/hubtec-tasks)

+I've chosen to use Next.JS as front-end framework, with an NodeJS backend wired to the Firebase Firestore service.
+The NextJS has a whole bunch of nice features out of the box like server-side rendering, prefetching, automatic code splitting etc. Firestore is a secure NoSQL database in the cloud with realtime data update.

 ### Set up firebase:
 - Create a project at the [Firebase console](https://console.firebase.google.com/).
 - Get your account credentials from the Firebase console at _project settings>service accounts_, where you can click on _generate new private key_ and download the credentials as a json file.
 It will contain keys such as `project_id`, `client_email` and `client_id`.
 Now copy them into your project in the `credentials/server.js` file.